Manoel/forumappbackend/README.md

  back end using the following technologies:

 * Spring boot framework
-* DynamoDB as NoSQL Data store
+* DynamoDB as NoSQL Data store (using DynamoDBLocal)